p1m-ortho/qs-global-ortho-search-queries/README.md

 * The _Zheln Edition_ exists in two versions: [Live](#live-version) & [Replicated](#replicated-version).
 The former is a regular search query that would produce all records available by the time of search, whereas the latter produces a consistent, replicable set of records for a certain date.
 * See a detailed account of the development of the _Zheln Edition_ and its testing reports in the [commit history of the repository](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commits/global-sr-query).
 * While lurking through the commit history, be sure to inspect [both the diff _and_ the body of the commits](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).
 * On [Zheln](https://zheln.com), records that are at the Step 1 of the appraisal process are automatically (since the [version 2.2.1](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/af6d75fa635c2d62169e9ec36505b9657a127ed9#diff-d556e85617be04293b0ad953ad7028b3) of the record-maker script) assigned the `awaiting appraisal` status tag.
-Also, the [corresponding footer](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/footer-1-true.txt) is attached.
+Also, the [corresponding footer](https://github.com/p1m-ortho/qs-global-ortho-search-queries/blob/global-sr-query/zheln/footer-1-true.txt) is attached and the records are sorted [at random](https://www.random.org/sequences/?mode=advanced) within their date.

+### Stage 1: Primary Appraisal

+> To conduct an appraisal, compiled editable versions of the records will be required.
+You can either take precompiled records from the [posts-edit](https://github.com/p1m-ortho/qs-global-ortho-search-queries/tree/global-sr-query/zheln/posts-edit) directory in this repository or [compile them yourself](#editable-version).
+When you are ready, here is the pathway of primary appraisal.

+1.

+There they are triaged into one of three categories: (1) excluded from the Zheln process; (2) ineligible for full appraisal unless crowdfunded; (3) selected for full appraisal regardless of crowdfunding.
+Finally, those not excluded are assigned their first specialty tags and their short record titles.

 ### Record Screening